 The amount of information and help being tweeted back and forth is amazing.
 (Not on Twitter yet, but want to be?
-Check out Twitter 101 for Teachers: Getting Started to help you get going.)
+Check out this guide to help you get going.)

 Did you know that Education World tweets, too?
 We do, and we love joining in Twitter chats and Twitter parties as well as sharing the best reads for educators on the Net.
 After spending so much time connecting with other education enthusiasts, we wanted to recognize some of the best educators on Twitter.

 @rgriffithjr - Rob Griffith is a tech-loving social studies teacher who strives to use technology for more efficient and effective teaching.
 On Twitter, you will often find Rob sharing what’s worked for him and helping others.
 And from the looks of it, he’s pretty invested in providing a great learning experience for students.
 One recent great tweet?
 “Having to remind students today that when the end is in sight, it is not time to coast, but to finish strong (blog)."